-The Digital Deposit Working Group recommends GPO adopt the following definition of digital depositThe practices, services, and workflows for the collaborative acquisition of born-digital and digitized Federal Government information for the National Collection of U.S.
+The Depository Library Council recommends GPO formally adopt the definition of digital deposit as:

-Government Public Information.
+The practices, services, and workflows for the collaborative acquisition of born-digital and digitized Federal Government information for the National Collection of U.S. Government Public Information.